smart-on-fhir/smart-health-links/docs/spec.md

 ###  `.files.location` links

-The Sharing User SHALL ensure that `.files.location` links can be dereferenced without additional authentication, and that they are short-lived.
+The SHL Management Tool SHALL ensure that `.files.location` links can be dereferenced without additional authentication, and that they are short-lived.
 The lifetime of `.files.location` links SHALL NOT exceed one hour.
-The Sharing User MAY create one-time-use `.files.location` links that are consumed as soon as they are dereferenced.
+The SHL Management Tool MAY create one-time-use `.files.location` links that are consumed as soon as they are dereferenced.